sanagnos/comjs/README.md

 Run `node ./examples/native/server` and `chrome localhost` (F12 to see console output).

 Also check out the native client with a parallel node process `node ./examples/native/client.js`.

-This is a recent merge of the [define](https://github.com/sanagnos/define) & [web-kernel](https://github.com/sanagnos/web-kernel) repos, and an open-source component of an [experiment](http://www.nesi.io) with an impossible enough goal to have become an obsession.

 ## API